-You never know what a person is gonna be like until you meet them properly.
+You never know what a person is going to be like until you meet them properly.
 Often times, we find ourselves repulsed by a person, or their attitude.
 These people we “dislike” often appear shifty, untrustworthy, maybe even a little frightful.
 But do we really know for sure until we meet them?

 People had no idea that little Jaime had struck up a friendship with the 28-year-old bus driver who drove the route by his house.
 He was a regular public servant looking out for a kid on his own, but when Jamie went missing he went above and beyond to help his family find him.

 Eight-year-old Jaime of Openshaw, Manchester, England, was described by many as an “energetic scrap of a lad.”
 He was inquisitive, outgoing, and downright precocious: all of which were great qualities for a little boy.
 And at only eight, he was already fiercely independent.
 He would even ride the bus himself.

 The 219 Bus

 The bus in question was the 219 bus that made its way from the city centre to Ashton-under-Lyne near Openshaw.
 The bus’s driver, Darren Vickers, noticing the boy’s age and his lack of a guardian, took it upon himself to look after Jaime when he was on the bus.
 As such, he spent the day on the bus in the company of the driver.
 Not a bad place to be all things considered…